earthly/website/blog/_posts/2021-10-22-bash-string.md

 zsh: closing brace expected
 ~~~

-You can get the inverse of this string, the portion starting after the first character using an alternate substring syntax `${string:position}` (Note the single colon and single parameter).
+You can get the inverse of this string, the portion starting after the first character, using an alternate substring syntax `${string:position}` (Note the single colon and single parameter).
 It ends up looking like this:

 ``` bash
 #!/bin/bash